francescovallone/serinus/.website/core/routes.md

 - `Route.patch`

 All this methods has a required parameter `path` that is the path of the route and the method signature corresponds to the method that the route will respond to.

-This change was made to reduce the boilerplate code needed to create a route and to make the code more readable.

 Then you can add it to the controller using the `on` method.